ModelEarth/localsite/start/steps/README.md

 5. [Fetch upstream](#fetch-upstream) changes to your forked repos.
 6. [Point a domain](#domain) at your repos (optional)

-If your site will display environmental impact data, also fork the [io repo](https://github.com/modelearth/io).
+If your site will be displaying environmental [impact widgets](https://model.earth/io/charts/), also fork the [io repo](https://github.com/modelearth/io).
-For samples of loction parameters, view and fork the ModelEarth [apps repo](https://model.earth/apps).
+For samples of location parameters, view and fork the ModelEarth [apps repo](https://model.earth/apps).

 You can generate images locally using [StableStudio](http://dreamstudio.com/studio/), the open source UX behind the [DreamStudio.ai](https://dreamstudio.ai) frontend.

----
 <br>

-# Story Setup Details

 <section id="github-pages"></section>